5 Symptoms of Unbalanced Tires on Your Car

 Related: Best Tire Brands (Updated Rankings)

-5 Signs Your Tires Are Out of Balance
+Common Signs That Your Wheels Are Out of Balance

 It’s often, but not always, obvious when your tires are unbalanced, as you may notice one or more of these abnormalities as you drive your vehicle.
-As soon as you notice any of the following symptoms, get your wheels and tires checked out right away and balanced if needed.
+While some symptoms are immediately noticeable, others develop gradually over time.

 steering wheel shakes

-When the imbalance worsens as the tires wear, the vibration will increase and affect the entire cabin of your vehicle, including the floorboards and front and rear seats.
+When the imbalance worsens, the vibration will increase and affect the entire cabin of your vehicle, including the floorboards and front and rear seats.
+While other problems can also cause shaking, such as a damaged tire, problems in the wheel assembly, or a bent rim, it’s important to get the problem diagnosed ASAP.

 #3 – Uneven Tire Wear